Qiskit/rustworkx/paper.md

 \end{figure}
 \end{multicols}

-All libraries use Dijkstra's algorithm [@Dijkstra1959ANO] for the first scenario.
-For the all-pairs scenario, _igraph_ and _graphtool_ use Johnson's algorithm [@Johnson1977] while _retworkx_ and _NetworkX_ execute multiple instances of Dijkstra's algorithm for each source.
-TODO.
+TODO discuss results.

 ## Graph Isomorphism

 The third use case is TODO [@Raymond2002].
 We compare the time to answer if pairs of graphs from the ARG Database are subgraph-isomorphic [@DeSanto2003].
-The graphs are unlabeled, bounded-valence graphs ranging from $20$ to $1000$ nodes with $\upsilon \in \{3, 6, 9 \}$.
+The graphs are unlabeled, bounded-valence graphs ranging from $20$ to $1000$ nodes with valence $\upsilon \in \{3, 6, 9 \}$.
 They are organized in pairs such that the subgraph size is either $20 \%$, $40 \%$ or $60 \%$ of the full graph.

-All libraries implements the VF2 algorithm [@Cordella2004] for checking subgraph isomorphism. _retworkx_ also implements the VF2++ [@Juttner2018] heuristic to improve the runtime, but we report only the VF2 numbers because VF2++ did not have a significant impact.
+All libraries implements the VF2 algorithm [@Cordella2004] for checking subgraph isomorphism. _retworkx_ also implements the VF2++ heuristic [@Juttner2018] to improve the runtime, but we report only the VF2 numbers because VF2++ did not have a significant impact.
 TODO.